 You can rest the batter minimum of 15 mins, and it makes a huge difference.
 If you have an extra time you can rest it for 30-60 mins too.

-You can store these vegan raspberry muffins at room temperature for up to 2-3 days for the maximum freshness.
-Make sure to put them in an airtight container so it can keep its freshness.
+You can store these vegan raspberry muffins at room temperature for up to 2-3 days for maximum freshness.
+Make sure to put them in an airtight container so they are fresh.

 You can also store them in the freezer for a longer shelf life.
 Put them in an airtight container and keep them in the freezer for up to 2-3 months.
 When you want to eat them, warm them up in a microwave and serve.